pvtrov/word-calculator-asm/README.md

 # :star2: Word Calculator in Assembly :star2:
 ### :sparkles: :sparkles: Program written with patience, love and pride :sparkles: :sparkles:

-### I am pleased to present my program written in assembler language which is a word calculator.
+#### I am pleased to present my program written in assembler language which is a word calculator.
-### This calculator takes as arguments the operation to be performed and returns a word result of the operation.
+#### This calculator takes as arguments the operation to be performed and returns a word result of the operation.
 Unfortunately, so far only in Polish :neutral_face:

-#### Input:
+### What input does the program accept?:
 The program accepts numbers from 1 to 9 (written in words), and performs plus, minus and times operations.
 The number required is 3 words, separated by a space and ended with an enter.

 #### Examples: